Skip to Content

 Meanwhile, long-grained basmati rice cooks with aromatics before you add it to the pot with the rest of the ingredients to seal all the flavor.
 Serve cooling cucumber raita on the side.
 The contrast of flavors and textures makes this dish popular for gatherings and special occasions like Eid and Ramadan.

-• Saffron Stems: Bloom the saffron stems before using them in the recipe.
-This process draws out the fragrance of the saffron.
-Bloom by gently mixing the stems with a warm liquid, like water or milk (produces a brighter color).
-If you don’t have saffron, use powdered yellow or red food color to give the biryani its signature look.
+• Saffron Stems: Bloom the saffron before using it to color and flavor the chicken tikka biryani.
+Simply steep the stems in warm water or milk (milk produces a brighter color).
+If saffron isn’t available, use a powdered yellow or red food coloring as a substitute to give the biryani its signature color; it won’t have the same flavor and aroma.

 • Chicken: I use boneless chicken thighs, but you can also use bone-in chicken.
-If you are using large chicken thighs like the ones I use from Costco, cut them in half so they are a more manageable size.
+If using large chicken thighs, cut them in half to make them smaller and easier to eat.

-• Basmati Rice: The key to delicious biryani involves soaking the rice in water beforehand – the longer, the better!
+• Basmati Rice: The key to delicious biryani involves soaking long-grained basmati rice in water beforehand– the longer, the better!
+Add green cardamom pods, black cloves, bay leaves, and a little kosher salt to infuse the rice with even more flavor.

 • Cilantro: Brighten and flavor the dish with freshly chopped cilantro.
 For even more flavor, consider adding a handful of fresh mint.